Hosur: Climate

 Hosur experiences a tropical savanna climate (Köppen climate classification) with distinct wet and dry seasons.
 Due to its high elevation, Hosur usually enjoys salubrious and moderate climate throughout the year, with occasional heat waves.
 The coolest month is January with an average low temperature of 17.1 °C and the hottest month is May with an average high temperature of 33.6 °C. Winter temperatures rarely drop below 12 °C with the lowest ever recorded temperature of 7.1 °C recorded on 1 February 2018 and summer temperatures seldom exceed 35 °C. Hosur receives rainfall from both the northeast and the southwest monsoons and the wettest months are October, September, and August, in that order.
-The summer heat is moderated by fairly frequent thunderstorms but no flooding.
+The summer heat is moderated by fairly frequent thunderstorms but with occasional flooding.
 Average humidity is 31% and average rainfall is 84 cm.

 Demographics

-According to 2011 census, Hosur had a population of 116,821 with a sex-ratio of 968 females for every 1,000 males, much above the national average of 929.
+According to the 2011 census, Hosur had a population of 116,821 with a sex ratio of 968 females for every 1,000 males, much above the national average of 929.
 A total of 14,307 were under the age of six, constituting 7,274 males and 7,033 females.
 Scheduled Castes and Scheduled Tribes accounted for 8.08% and 0.17% of the population, respectively.
 The average literacy of the city was 76.69%, compared to the national average of 72.99%.
 The city had a total of 29,255 households.
 There were a total of 43,959 workers, comprising 212 cultivators, 308 main agricultural labourers, 747 in household industries, 38,463 other workers, 4,229 marginal workers, 57 marginal cultivators, 62 marginal agricultural laborers, 189 marginal workers in household industries and 3,921 other marginal workers.

 As per the religious census of 2011, Hosur had 83.66% Hindus, 11.37% Muslims, 4.5% Christians, 0.05% Sikhs, 0.02% Buddhists, 0.11% Jains, 0.27% following other religions and 0.02% following no religion or did not indicate any religious preference.

-Tamil is the official language and is spoken by majority of the People.
+Tamil is the official language and is spoken by the majority of the people.
 Telugu and Kannada are also widely spoken, since the town was part of Mysore Kingdom prior to linguistic reorganization of states in 1956.
 With industrialization lot of people migrated from various parts of the state, so there are a significant number of Tamil speakers now in the town.